Like Sisyphus’s incessant attempts to roll a rock to the top of a mountain, any search for "the best CMS" is doomed.

 This selection is limited, particularly when compared to the CMS platforms discussed above which offer thousands of templates and add-ons.

 To sell online and accept payments from Visa, Mastercard, American Express, or Discover, your store needs to be PCI compliant.
 With Shopify, you don’t have to invest your time and money to obtain a Level 1 PCI certification.
-All Shopify stores using our platform are automatically PCI compliant by default.
+All Shopify stores are automatically PCI compliant by default.

 Shopify will also manage security issues, manually back up your website, and ensure the software is up to date for you.

-Magento is an open-source eCommerce platform that offers nearly unlimited possibilities for tech-savvy store owners.
+Magento is an eCommerce platform that offers nearly unlimited possibilities for tech-savvy store owners.

 Ease of Use

-Like Drupal, Magento is a highly flexible platform that you can use to build a site that does exactly what you want.
-However, it will take time to understand and explore all of the platform’s out-of-the-box features and extensions — even if you have experience in web development.
+Like Drupal, Magento Open Source is a highly flexible platform that you can use to build a site that does exactly what you want.
+However, it will take time to understand and explore all of the platform’s out-of-the-box features and extensions — even if you have experience in website development.

 After exploring Magento’s built-in features, let’s say you want to add extra functionality to your site.
 You can head over to Magento’s Extensions Marketplace to install or integrate any of the 5,000 add-ons and apps available.